whitneyburton/portfolios/students/1705-back/ellen-cooper/mod_3_portfolio.md

 >* \<Description>
 Uses Rails and ActiveRecord to build a JSON API which exposes the SalesEngine data schema.
 >* \<Takeaways, your experience>
-This project was extremely valuable in solifying and strengthening my Active Record and SQL query skills.
-It was also a good introdution to building RESTfil APIs.
+This project was extremely valuable in solidifying and strengthening my Active Record and SQL query skills.
+It was also a good introdution to building RESTful APIs.

 > **[Cloney Island](http://backend.turing.io/module3/projects/cloney_island/cloney_island)**
 > **[Cloney Island Sprint 1](https://)**